 We exchanged some stories about 'must see' places like abandoned mines and trails.
 We talked about COVID and that the only places that serve food are the fast food chains.
 We learned that there are two restaurants in Haileybury with a patio well worth the visit.

 One is the L'Autochtone that serves "North American classics as seen through an Indigenous Lens", the other is the Whiskeyjack Beer Company.
-It turned out that Ursula was the dedicated driver for the whole trip, beer was the preferred choice.
+It turned out that Ursula was the dedicated driver, beer was the preferred choice.
 We sat on the patio and enjoyed life music.
 A local singer-songwriter entertained us with new songs from his COVID-Album and other classics.

 We both loved the food and drink at Whiskeyjack Beer Company and repeated the visit before the end of our vacation.

 If you didn't hear about Hailebury before, it is off hwy 11 at the end of hwy 11B, past Cobalt on Lake Timiskaming.
 The whole area is very touristy and well worth a visit.
 But wait until the COVID restrictions are lifted.
 Don't forget to have a beer at Whiskeyjack Beer Company.
 Tell them 'Ursula & Dieter sent you'.
 If enough visitors do that, we may get a free beer on our next visit

 We did a few trips on service roads and the Old Marter Road 19.
 We found out that Road 19 was in worse condition than the service roads.

 One trip was for night offroad cruising.
 We left our camp site at 7 pm and were hoping to encounter some wildlife.
 We did see a hare.
 Nothing bigger than that.
 The mosquitoes and blackflies were brutal as we were waiting for the sun to set.
 That was the moment where we knew that the next upgrade will be a bug screen for the window(s).